This gluten free cranberry bread is super moist, lightly sweet and only just a bit tart. It’s the perfect quick bread for your holiday table!

-It’s easy to make the fruit behave, too.
-Just follow the instructions below that call for halving the cranberries (otherwise? just too big) and then tossing them with a tablespoon of the dry ingredients and a tablespoon of sugar before folding them into the batter.
+Just be sure to follow the instructions below for halving the cranberries, and then tossing them with a tablespoon of the dry ingredients before folding them into the batter.
 It helps them stay put during baking.

 1 cup (200 g) granulated sugar, plus 1 tablespoon